 When I first set out to make the list of restaurants, and knew I would only be visiting one of each if they had more than one location, I was interested to see that the 2nd Parker’s Hot Dogs location changed to Knucklehead Hot Dog Diner.
 A loophole!
 I was kind of under the impression that it was the same exact place and still just a Parkers with a different name, but in fact it is independently owned from Parker’s and they are doing their own thing.
 One of those things is the Knucklehead Challenge which was featured on Man v.
-Food, You can watch it at the bottom of this post.
+Food.

 Knucklehead Hot Dog Diner is located at Pleasant Grove and Foothills.
 They have a little bit of outdoor seating as wells as several tables inside.
 Some counter seats line the front of the store and a longer counter runs down the back.